SeaQL/sea-orm/COMMUNITY.md

 - [ZAPP](https://zapp.epics.dev) ([repository](https://github.com/EpicsDAO/zapp)) | ZAPP is a serverless framework made by Rust.
 Quickly build a scalable GraphQL API web server.
 - [poem_admin](https://github.com/lingdu1234/poem_admin) | An admin panel built with poem, **Sea-orm** and Vue 3.
 - [VeryRezsi](https://github.com/szattila98/veryrezsi) | VeryRezsi is a subscription and expense calculator web-application.
 Powered by SvelteKit on client side, and Rust on server side.
+- [todo-rs](https://github.com/anshulxyz/todo-rs/) | A TUI ToDo-app written in Rust using Cursive library and SeaORM for SQLite